-While Hong Kong is in China, it is a special administrative region.
-This means it has its own visa policy.
+While Hong Kong is officially in China, it is a special administrative region, meaning that it has its own visa policy.
 However, it is pretty lenient since 170 nationalities are visa-exempt and do not require a visa to enter the area.
-There are three main categories of people that need to meet some requirements to enter Hong Kong, not including the diplomats or other state officials.
-They have their own rules.
+There are three main categories of people that need to meet some requirements to enter Hong Kong, not including the diplomats or other state officials (they have their own set of rules).
 The three categories are visa-exempt nationals, visa required nationals, and transit visa nationals.

 As mentioned earlier, there are about 170 countries whose citizens can enter Hong Kong without a visa.
 However, they can only stay as long as the visa policy allows it.
 Depending on your nationality, you can stay in Hong Kong for up to 180 days, 90 days, 30 days, 14 days, and 7 days.
 You should do the proper research when you are planning a trip so that you know how much time you can spend in the region.
 If you need to stay for longer than the policy allows you, you need to apply for a visa at the nearest Chinese embassy or submit an application to HKSAR Immigration Department.